OpenScienceComputing/cloud-school-2025/blog_post.md

 The implementation of this pipeline for the **GlobalCoast/Protocoast** project successfully demonstrates a highly scalable and resilient approach to distributing complex met/ocean forecast data.
 By shifting from traditional data copying/merging to a **cloud-native virtualization strategy** leveraging **Virtualizarr, Icechunk, and Rolodex**, we have enabled **on-the-fly FMRC views** like the "best time series."
 This modern architecture ensures that end-users—whether running analysis on the **Pangeo@EOSC JupyterHub** or supporting critical coastal management decisions—have immediate, performant access to the continuous, authoritative data they require, all while streamlining the data provider's workflow and maximizing the utility of the EGI Cloud Infrastructure.

 -----

-Would you like me to make any further adjustments to the formatting or content?